stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_extraction/DNA_RNA_extraction_Protocol.md

 # Modified Griffith et al (2000) nucleic acid extraction method:

+>Griffiths RI, Whiteley AS, O'Donnell AG, Bailey MJ.
+(2000).
+Rapid Method for Coextraction of DNA and RNA from Natural Environments for Analysis of Ribosomal DNA- and rRNA-Based Microbial Community Composition.
+Appl Environ Microbiol 66:5488-5491.

 ## Materials

 ### Recipes listed at end of this protocol: